Frequently Asked Questions

 While I pride myself on being an affordable photographer, I recognize how expensive it may still seem!
 So to help break it down, here are some of my expenditures that go into an 8 hour wedding (available for $750).

-I have several monthly expenditures including insurance and monthly subscriptions to editing/delivery services ($50).
+I have several monthly expenditures including insurance and monthly subscriptions to editing/delivery services ($100).
 On top of that, I have invested heavily in the equipment I use.
 Both of my camera bodies retail at over $1,000 new.
-Add a mix of a handful of lenses ranging from $300-$1000 per lens, $1200 for a laptop with enough power to adequately edit, $300 in one-time edit software purchases, and $150 for the mounted flash and you start to get a picture of how much I've invested (there's more, but after a point it gets redundant).
+And of course there's the cost of finding new clients through various forms of advertising ($150/month).
+Add a mix of a handful of lenses ranging from $300-$1000 per lens, $1200 for a laptop with enough power to adequately edit, $300 in one-time editing software purchases, and $150 for the mounted flash and you start to get a picture of how much I've invested (there's more, but after a point it gets redundant).

 And I haven't even begun to touch on other basic needs such as food, transportation, and the roof over my head...